metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
 - `update_strategy` (String) UpdateStrategy - overrides default update strategy.
+- `use_default_resources` (Boolean) UseDefaultResources controls resource settings By default, operator sets built-in resource requirements
 - `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
+- `use_vm_config_reloader` (Boolean) UseVMConfigReloader replaces prometheus-like config-reloader with vm one.
+It uses secrets watch instead of file watch which greatly increases speed of config updates
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
-VolumeMounts specified will be appended to other VolumeMounts in the VMAlert container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment/StatefulSet definition.
+VolumeMounts specified will be appended to other VolumeMounts in the Application container (see [below for nested schema](#nestedatt--spec--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.
-Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment/StatefulSet definition.
+Volumes specified will be appended to other volumes that are generated. / +optional

 <a id="nestedatt--spec--datasource"></a>
 ### Nested Schema for `spec.datasource`